kldd0/Song-recognition-game/README.md

-# Yandex Lyceum Project
-song recognition game 🎵
+# song recognition game 🎵
 a game in which you need to guess the music track